Into Film Clubs

 Back in Autumn 2017, we launched a new industry partnership with the BFI Film Academy as part of our Into Film Awards Ones To Watch initiative.
 Searching all across the UK for 16-19-year-old filmmaking talent, three winners were ultimately selected to be an Into Film/BFI Film Academy 'One To Watch'.
-The three winners will be formally recognised at this year's Into Film Awards ceremony in London on 13 March, and each winner will also receive bespoke mentoring from film industry professionals from Spring 2018.
+The three winners were formally recognised at this year's Into Film Awards ceremony in London on 13 March, with the Awards presented by actors Hermione Corfield (Mr. Holmes) and George MacKay (Pride).
+Each winner will also receive bespoke mentoring from film industry professionals from Spring 2018.

 The selected winners are three talented young people whose passion and dedication to film and filmmaking goes above and beyond; people who have already achieved incredible things in the realm of film, and crucially, those who we believe have the potential to go on to achieve even more within the film industry in years to come.